aaptekaa/soar-email-notifier/README.md

 - Python 3.6+
 - `requests` library (`pip install requests`)
-- Exchange Server with SMTP enabled on port 587 (STARTTLS)
+- Exchange Server with SMTP on port 587 (STARTTLS)
 - A sender mailbox in Exchange
-- RHEL/CentOS/Debian with systemd
+- RHEL / CentOS / Debian with systemd

 ### 1. Install dependencies